MauroAbidalCarrer/raidium_challenge/notes.md

 todo:
 - in parallel:
+    - confusion matrix metrics
+    - uniform class sampling
     - Get better score with unet:
         - decrease test size
-    - ViT pretraining with downscaled image
     - TTA

 at the end of the competion:

-submissions:
 - today:
-    - high score unet
-    - unet with blur+balanced sampling
     - unet TTA
 - tomorrow:
     - downscaled vit?
     - unet or vit TTA

+submissions:
 - make the repo veeeeeeeery clean, so I can flex it to everyone
     - create a second repo and delete this one?
     - Try to use monai loss/metrics when possible to reduce code base size.